dmbrownlee/demo/networkplus/labfiles/lab15-2/README.md

 ## Section 2: Configuring the servers network settings

-Next we will want to ensure that the machine is configured to our liking and that the interface is activated on the virtual machine. in linux we will want to open up a terminal.
+Next we will want to ensure that the machine is configured to our liking and that the interface is activated on the virtual machine.
+In linux we will want to open up a terminal.
 Once open we will want to run the command `sudo nmtui` here we can edit our servers network configuration with a graphical interface.
 Within the graphical environment we see 3 fields, Edit, Activate and Hostname.

 Lets go ahead and edit the configuration first

-1. to configure, use your keys to hightlight `Edit a connection` press enter, and the select the network interface, after you have selected the network interface, we should see a configuration prompt, here we can choose to configure ipv4, ipv6 automatic connection and availability.
+1. To configure, use your keys to hightlight `Edit a connection` press enter, and the select the network interface, after you have selected the network interface, we should see a configuration prompt, here we can choose to configure ipv4, ipv6 automatic connection and availability.

 	a.
-For this lesson I will just configure ipv4 with the parameters changedas shown below
+For this lesson I will just configure ipv4 manually with the parameters shown below
 		Configuration: Manual
 		Address: 10.0.0.10
 		Gateway 10.0.0.1